pimcore/pimcore/docs/Development_Documentation/04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md

 /website/var/tmp/thumb_123456__teaserportal@3.2x.png
 ```

+Pimcore will then dynamically generate the thumbnails accordingly.

 ## Media Queries in Thumbnail Configuration
 If your're using media queries in your thumbnail configuration pimcore automatically generates a `<picture>`  tag